 Other Financial Restrictions

-Outstanding mortgages, unpaid taxes, and other restrictions can reduce the value of the property and put you at risk of losing it after purchase.
-While it is not your responsibility to rectify liens and other financial commitments before purchasing a home, a real estate attorney can advise you on the risks you can expect and steps needed to purchase the property.
+While it is not the purchaser’s responsibility to rectify liens and other financial commitments before purchasing a home, a real estate attorney can advise you on the risks you can expect and steps needed to clear the property for purchase.